 Establishing a Comprehensive Cocaine Safe Workplace Program

 There is simply no better way to protect your business and the people who work for you than to develop and implement a solid drug and alcohol policy.
-Cocaine awareness programs, staff education and cocaine drug testing programs should be included in the policy, and Safework Laboratories can help with all that.
+The guidelines should include awareness programs, staff education and cocaine drug testing programs.
+Safework Laboratories can help you with all of that.

-If you are interested in developing a comprehensive safe workplace program for your business, please get in touch with us today for a confidential discussion.
+If you are interested in developing a comprehensive safe workplace program for your business, contact us today for a confidential discussion.